 Aniridia is defined as a partial or complete absence of the iris.
 Aniridia can be either congenital or acquired.
-Congenital aniridia is a rare disease which affects both eyes.
+Congenital aniridia is a rare disease that affects both eyes.
 It is autosomal dominant in the majority.
 Most of the other cases of congenital aniridia are sporadic.
-Sporadic aniridia may correlate with WAGR syndrome (Wilm's tumor, aniridia, genitourinary anomalies, and mental retardation).
-A minority of congenital aniridia may be transmitted autosomal recessively called as the Gillespie syndrome (aniridia, cerebellar ataxia, and mental retardation).
+Sporadic aniridia may correlate with WAGR syndrome (Wilm tumor, aniridia, genitourinary anomalies, and mental retardation).
+A minority of congenital aniridia may be transmitted autosomal recessively called the Gillespie syndrome (aniridia, cerebellar ataxia, and mental retardation).

-Research has noted a mutation of the PAX6 gene at the chromosome 11p13 in congenital aniridia.
+Research has noted a mutation of the PAX6 gene at chromosome 11p13 in congenital aniridia.

 Acquired aniridia occurs after trauma or ocular surgery.

 The exact cause of congenital aniridia is unknown.
 However, the paired box gene (PAX6) gene at chromosome 11p13 is a crucial factor in pathogenesis.
 This gene is involved in the development of essential organs, including the eye, pancreas, brain, and spinal cord during embryonic development.